LoRA – low rank adaptation of large language models

 Now we create a linear class with LoRA.

-As before, it inherits from torch.nn.Module so that it can act as a layer of a neural network.
+Just like before, inherit from torch.nn.Module so it can act as a layer of a neural network.

-In the _init_ method we create a variable with the original linear layer of the network and we create another variable with the new LoRA layer that we had implemented before
+In the init method, we create a variable with the original linear layer of the network and another variable with the new LoRA layer that we had implemented earlier.

 class LoRALinear(torch.nn.Module):